Bobirwa: History

 Before Moshoeshoe and his nation of Lesotho, the Basotho people populated the land.
-Although Moshoeshoe did not establish the Basotho nation, he united a nation made up of Sotho-speaking people from different clans within present-day Free State and Lesotho, which the British named Lesotho.
-This partition separated the Basotho people in the nation from other Basothos in Orange Free State and Transvaal in present-day South Africa, Botswana, Zimbabwe, Namibia, and Zambia.
+Moshoeshoe is a founder and he establish the Basotho nation, he united refugees from Batswana and nguni speaking people from different clans within present-day Free State and Lesotho, which the British named Lesotho.

 Basotho people present in the region before Moshoeshoe were born in Menkhoaneng (c.
 1786–11 March 1870) to Mokhachane of the Bamokoteli clan, a sub-clan of Bakwena.
-Moshoeshoe reunited the remaining smaller and weaker clans of Basothos in the area under his Bakwena clan leadership during Shaka's wars of difaqane, after the rest of the Basotho had left the area.
+Moshoeshoe reunited the remaining smaller and weaker clans of Batswana in the area under his Bakwena clan a breakaway clan from its elder Bakwena tribe of Batswana leadership during Shaka's wars of difaqane, after the rest of the Basotho had left the area.

-Moshoeshoe, his Bakwena clan, and the other Basotho clans originated from Ntswanatsatsi in present-day South Africa.
+Moshoeshoe, his Bakwena clan, and the other Basotho clans originated from Batswanaland before settling in Ntswanatsatsi in present-day South Africa.
 Families dispersed from Ntswanatsatsi, forming clans using totems as symbols (such as the crocodile (Kwena), which Moshoeshoe's ancestors used), and moved in different directions within precolonial South Africa under different leadership.

-Some settled in the Western side of present-day North West Province, others spread around Ntswanatsatsi to the present-day Free State and Lesotho; some moved to present-day Botswana, Zimbabwe, Zambia, and Namibia; while others migrated to present-day Gauteng in South Africa.
-They became patriarchs of the Bakgatla, which gave rise to Northern Basotho and its various clans with their dialects like Bapedi, Batlokwa, and Babirwa.
+Napo younger brother to Mochudi (Tswana) left his home to build his own clano in Ntswanatsatsi to the present-day Free State and Lesotho; some moved to present-day Botswana, Zimbabwe, Zambia, and Namibia; while others migrated to present-day Gauteng in South Africa.
+They became patriarchs of the Bakgatla, which gave rise to Batswana and its various clans with their dialects like Bapedi, Batlokwa, and Babirwa.
 Some groups intermarried with neighboring tribes like Swatis, Vendas, Tsongas, and Ngunis.
-In some regions, Northern Basotho's Sotho language was influenced by local tribes.

-Some Northern Basotho share the common word "apa" (meaning "talk") with Vendas, particularly the Balovedu, BaGubu, and Babirwa of Bobirwa in southern Botswana near the Zimbabwean border along the Shashe river, with its dialect spoken across the border in Zimbabwe.
+Some Bapedi share the common word "apa" (meaning "talk") with Vendas, particularly the Balovedu, BaGubu, and Babirwa of Bobirwa in southern Botswana near the Zimbabwean border along the Shashe river, with its dialect spoken across the border in Zimbabwe.

-After the Basotho dispersal from their cradle, different dialects emerged.
+After the Batswana dispersal from their cradle, different dialects emerged.
 The Babirwa people emerged from Nareng in the Letswalo area near Phalaborwa under Tshukudu's leadership between 1510 and 1599.
 They moved northward, settling in Blauwberg in present-day Limpopo and parts of Botswana and Zimbabwe.

 The name "Bobirwa" means "the land of the Ba-Birwa (Babirwa) people".
 The Babirwa in South Africa live north of the Bochum area, north of Polokwane.
-There are over 40 Babirwa surnames in South Africa, including Sebone, Malema, Makhura, Makwati, Makhurane, Maphala, Nare, Tau, Tlou-Serope, Mmamadi, Legong (Lehong), Mangale, Marema, Taueatswala, Molefe, Mogano, Jibula (Tjibula) (Muhanu), Machete, Lehomo, Raphahlelo, Raseokgo (Sebola), Phooko, Ramalepe, Boikanyo, Selema, Morerwa (Murerwa), Makgatho, Maruatona, Monekwe (Monengwe), Madema Morebeng (Phosa) and others.
+There are over 40 Babirwa surnames in South Africa, including Sebone, Malema, Makhura, Maela, Makwati, Makhurane, Maphala, Nare, Tau, Tlou-Serope, Mmamadi, Legong (Lehong), Mangale, Marema, Taueatswala, Molefe, Mogano, Jibula (Tjibula) (Muhanu), Machete, Lehomo, Raphahlelo, Raseokgo (Sebola), Phooko, Ramalepe, Boikanyo, Selema, Morerwa (Murerwa), Makgatho, Maruatona, Monekwe (Monengwe), Madema Morebeng (Phosa) and others.

 Many Babirwa migrated to what is now called the Bobirwa Sub District, an administrative region in eastern Botswana within the Central District.
 Bobonong serves as the largest town and sub-district headquarters.
 The sub-district borders Zimbabwe to the northeast and South Africa to the southeast, with the Limpopo River forming the South African boundary.